sldimitrov/english_learning_system/README.md

 ```python
 pip install -r requirements.txt
  ```
-* If that command does not work whatever the reason is.
-You can try with:
+* If that command does not work you can try again with:
 ```python
 pip install pyttsx3
  ```